It’s time to award the films you chose best of CinemaAttic Festival August, cinemaatticos, and a new (last) chance to watch them!

 KIMUAK Shows Winner.
 It seems our audience to have a taste rather close to that of the Academia del Cine (Academy of Cinema) in Spain since the former showed respects to Minerita (Little Miner) by Raúl de la Fuente as did the Spanish Academy in one of the most important cinema awards of Europe: Goya Awards.
 Minerita is one of those stories worth to be told by cinema mediums, is the clear incursion of fine technical achievement into raw reality.
 It is documentary film art we agree on awarding.

 Animaton Tribute to Norman McLaren Shows Winner is Canis by Anna Solanas & Marc Riba.
 I+G Stopmotion studio is unique in Spain precisely for what they do: bringing motionless objects to live in superb artistic manner.
 We could honestly have been amazed by the audience choice to single out Canis had the film’s obscure realism shadow the magnificence of this authentic masterpiece of stop-motion animation.
 To be fair, this is not the first time these two artists make our chin drop thanks to the artisanship of their dark cinema.

 Do you want to watch them again?
-Do you want to enjoy the best complementary films we have curated alongside them?
+Do you want to enjoy the other most voted films we have curated alongside them?